saurabhaloneai/History-of-Deep-Learning/README.md

 - Three stage of implemntation : From Scrath, In PyTorch And In Jax(not all but some).

+- My approach is to first gather all resource learn and also i will be keep updating the repo.

+- This repo is strictly my personal ml notes.

 ## Totalcount : (9/60)